jameshkramer/docs/docs/standard/linq/do-streaming-transformations-text-xml.md

 ---
 title: How to do streaming transformations of text to XML in C# - LINQ to XML
-description: You can stream a text file to process it by using an extension methods that releases a line at a time.
-This technique reduces memory requirements compared to techniques which load the tne entire file and then process it.
-However, performance benefits are reduced or lost if your processing requires sorting, or multiple passes through the data. ms.date: 07/20/2015
+description: You can stream a text file to process it by using an extension method that releases a line at a time.
+This technique reduces memory requirements compared to techniques which load the entire file and then process it. ms.date: 07/20/2015
 dev_langs:
   - "csharp"